trawat87/book/chapters/in/aws-elasticbeanstalk.md

 ## How to provision a Amazon Elastic Beanstalk Environment for Quick Start

-:o: (see ...) is an incomplete sentence and does not have a period.
-Review grammar rulkes on setting periods e.g. it needs to be inside the sendtence and the period needs to be behind .

-:o: you shoudl have looked at the modifications i made to your other text

-:o: All figures must be refered to

 This section will help with steps to be followed to create a Highly Available, Load Balanced sample application on Elastic Beanstalk in a few quick Steps.